 Timing Is Everything

-1. keeping to routines is hard when you are away from home, especially when you’re traveling during the holidays and are working with other people’s meal times and schedules.
-But do your best to schedule driving. flying and family visits in ways that syncs with eating and napping routines.
-It will make your trip much easier if your child has that family routine amid all the new and exciting things going on.
+Do your best to schedule driving. flying and family visits in ways that syncs with your youngest one’s eating and napping routines.
+It will make your trip much easier if your child has that familiar routine amid all the new and exciting things going on.

 5. In the car, where parents are less able to entertain and tend to little kids, driving during naptimes or in the evening around bedtime can make the trip much smoother.
 And both parents can sit in the front seat, which is usually more helpful to the driver.